Lines of Action: Example game

 The above moves illustrated the rules, but not necessarily good play.
 The following moves are more typical of expert play.

 Black plays b1-b3.
 The piece moves two squares vertically, because there are two pieces in the file: b1 and b8.
 This move gives White no opportunity to capture, and threatens to hem in the pieces on the a-file.

 White moves h4-f2.
 The piece moves two spaces because there are two pieces in the diagonal: h4 and e1.
 White threatens the mobility of Black's pieces in the bottom row.

 Black plays d1:a4, jumping over his own piece (which is permitted) and capturing the white piece at a4.
 Note that Black moved three spaces, as there were three pieces in the diagonal: a4, b3, and d1.

-It isn't clear whether the capture is advantageous or not.
+It is not clear whether the capture is advantageous or not.
 Black does now have an extra piece, but the move didn't do much to block White or build a central mass for Black.
 Usually early captures on the edge are not especially powerful, whereas early captures in the center are extremely good.

 White plays h2-e2, continuing the blockade of the first rank.
 The piece moves three squares, jumping over a friendly piece.

 White, despite the substantial disadvantage of moving second, apparently is in the lead now due to the reduced mobility of Black's first-row pieces.
 White will soon play a2-d2, continuing to build his own bridge and forcing Black's piece on e1 to move sideways if it wants to join the game.
 It hardly helps for Black to try to escape with e1-c3, because that allows White to capture with a5:c3.